 THEY’RE ALWAYS NETWORKING

 A Personal Trainers is also a great salesperson.
 They have an eye for spotting opportunities and are always ready to make new connections.
-Whether they’re on the gym floor, out and about socialising or attending fitness events, they have a radar that seeks out that next new client, potential partnership or business referral.
+Whether they’re on the gym floor, out and about socialising or attending fitness events, they have a radar that seeks out that next new client, potential partnership or a business referral.

 Tip: If you’re keen to expand your network, keep an eye out for local fitness events, charity runs or even business networking events with a focus on health and wellness.
 Volunteer yourself to speak as a fitness expert to offer some food for thought.
 Make sure you take plenty of business cards and any promotional materials to leave behind.
 It’s unlikely you’ll sign up a new client on the spot, but you’ll be in the forefront of people’s minds when asked about personal training.